AdobeDocs/developer-distribute/src/pages/guides/faq.md

 ### What do I do when I get “Access Denied” upon login?

 First, if you have both an Enterprise and Personal account, you can try to login with the other.
-Next if you are in an Enterprirse, you should contact your Adobe Admin to get access.
+Next, if you are in an Enterprise, you should contact your Adobe Admin to get access.
 If you are not aware of who it is, see [this link](https://helpx.adobe.com/enterprise/kb/contact-administrator.html).
-You can also consult the Admin Console Guide [here](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/users.ug.html).
-Adobe Employees can use the slack channel to get help [here](https://adobe-torq.slack.com/archives/C20KF6FAP).
+Your Admin should consult the Admin Console Guide [here](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/users.ug.html).
+Adobe Employees may use this slack channel to get help: [#adobe-admin-console](https://adobe-torq.slack.com/archives/C20KF6FAP).
 If you work for an Enterprise we recommend that you do not use your Personal account to develop any shared plugins.

 ### When will ZXPs be supported by this portal?

-Support for ZXPs is planned for June 2023
+Support for ZXPs is planned for June 2023.

 ### What is the revenue share for paid products?